-'''

-// Java

-import javax.jms.QueueConnection;

-// Connection factory qconFactory obtained previously QueueConnection queueConn = (QueueConnection) qconFactory.createQueueConnection(); '''

-When a QueueConneciton is first created, it is stopped and message receivers cannot receive messages until it is explicitly started.
+// Java import javax.jms.QueueConnection; // Connection factory qconFactory obtained previously QueueConnection queueConn = (QueueConnection) qconFactory.createQueueConnection(); When a QueueConneciton is first created, it is stopped and message receivers cannot receive messages until it is explicitly started.
 While the connection can be started immediately after it is created, this could result in messages being delivered before the message receiver is ready to process them.
 It is best to start the connection after the message receiver is initialized and ready to process messages.

-A QueueSession is created using the createQueueSession() operation of a QueueConnection.
-This operation has the following signature:
+Creating a session A QueueSession is created using the createQueueSession() operation of a QueueConnection.
+This operation has the following signature: QueueSession createQueueSession(Boolean transacted, int acknowledge); createQueueSession() takes two parameters. transacted Specifies if the Session is transacted.
+Can be either true or false.

-'''

-QueueSession createQueueSession(Boolean transacted, int

-acknowledge);

-'''

-createQueueSession() takes two parameters.